 Title 35, Part 845, of the Illinois Administrative Code (IAC; IEPA, 2021a) requires the development of a Closure Alternatives Analysis (CAA) prior to undertaking closure activities at certain surface impoundments containing coal combustion residuals (CCRs) in the State of Illinois.
-Pursuant to requirements under IAC Section 845.710, this report presents a CAA for the Gypsum Management Facility (GMF) and the Bottom Ash Basin (BAB) located on the Illinois.
+Pursuant to requirements under IAC Section 845.710, this report presents a CAA for the Gypsum Management Facility (GMF) and the Bottom Ash Basin (BAB) located on the Illinois Power Resources Generating, LLC (IPRG) Duck Creek Power Plant property near Canton, Illinois.
 The GMF contains synthetic gypsum generated historically by the plant's flue gas desulfurization system.
 No significant volume of CCR remains in the BAB.
 CCR that was historically contained within the BAB has already been excavated from the impoundment.

 The goal of a CAA is to holistically evaluate potential closure scenarios with respect to a wide range of factors, including the efficiency, reliability, and ease of implementation of the closure scenario; its potential positive and negative short- and long-term impacts on human health and the environment; and its ability to address concerns raised by residents (IAC Part 845; IEPA, 2021a).
 For the GMF, Gradient evaluated three closure scenarios: Closure-in-Place (CIP), Closure-by-Removal with On-Site Disposal (CBR-Onsite), and Closure-by-Removal with Off-Site Disposal (CBR-Offsite).
 For the BAB, Gradient evaluated two closure scenarios: CBR-Onsite and CBR-Offsite.
 CIP was not evaluated for the BAB because there is no significant CCR remaining in the unit.
 The CIP scenario for the GMF entails consolidating all of the gypsum in the northern portion of the impoundment, then capping the impoundment with a new cover system.
 The CBR-Onsite scenario entails excavating the CCR and liner system materials from the GMF and/or the BAB and transporting these materials to an on-Site landfill for disposal.
-The CBR-Offsite scenario entails excavating the CCR and liner system materials from the GMF and/or the BAB and transporting these materials from the GMF and/or the BAB and transporting these materials from the GMF and/or the BAB and transporting these materials from the GMF and/or the BAB and transporting these materials from the GMF and/or the BAB and transporting these materials from the GMF and/or the BAB and transporting these materials from the GMF and/or the BAB and transporting these materials to an on-Site landfill.
+The CBR-Offsite scenario entails excavating the CCR and liner system materials from the GMF and/or the BAB and transporting these materials to an off-Site landfill.